rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ​	./run.sh reg

-- copy the generated cert file to sgx machine where skc_library is deployed.
-Also copy the key id generated
+- copy the generated cert file to SGX compute node where skc_library is deployed.
+Also note down the the key id generated

 ## Configuration for NGINX testing

-**Note:** OpenSSL and NGINX base configuration updates are completed as part of deployment script.
+**Note:** Below mentioned OpenSSL and NGINX configuration updates are provided as patches (nginx.patch and openssl.patch) as part of skc_library deployment script.

 **OpenSSL Configuration**